juliangruber/personal-cloud-backup/README.md

 - [Rclone](https://rclone.org/)

 You also need to set up at least one `rclone` destination, to back up your files to.
+I personally use Scaleway Glacier using the [Rclone S3 integration](https://rclone.org/s3/#scaleway).

 Individual sources might come with their own requirements.